mytrofanov/synergy_fullstack/README.md

 To deploy project:
 1. start Docker
-2. go to the BACKEND_DIRECTORY
-use command: cd backend
+2. go to the BACKEND_DIRECTORY and use command: cd backend
 3. Start file Docker-file with command: docker-compose up
 4.open link in browser:  http://localhost:3000/